Know Your Numbers

 man checking his blood sugar

-People with prediabetes and Type 2 diabetes are more likely to have high blood cholesterol, high blood pressure, and high blood sugar.
+People with prediabetes and Type 2 diabetes are more likely to have high blood cholesterol, high blood pressure and high blood sugar.
 They are also likely to be overweight or obese.
-All of these factors increase the risk of developing cardiovascular disease and other serious health complications.
+All these factors increase the risk of developing cardiovascular disease and other serious health problems.

 By drawing blood, your health care professional can conduct a lipid profile to check your blood cholesterol and glucose tests to check your blood sugar.
 Your blood pressure and weight are even easier to check with a blood pressure monitor and scale.